kevannguyen/Console-based-Text-Editor/README.md

 My responsibility for this project was to implement the logic and interactivity behind the console text editor.
 This was done through modular object-oriented practices towards reusability.

 The text editor supported basic functionality including text insertion, deletion, undo, redo through polymorphism.
+The program adopted the use of the stack data structure to facilitate undo and redo operations.

 Cursor movement was implemented with the ncurses programming library.